LilGreenGuy/Household/README.md

 Embedded JavaScript (EJS)

 ### Future Plans:
+- Implement carousel for graphs so they're more readable on small form-factors such as handheld devices
+- Implement carousel for the months on the show page instead of only displaying the current month
 - Fully implement the ability to add other people to your household
 - Have the graph break down the salary bars by color based on each person's salary
-- Implement an edit route for the Household so users can change the name and address of the Household.
 - More robust error checking and security